Price and FAQs

 11. Can I visit OwyheeStar?

 We would love always to be open for a visit; however, it is not possible.
-We do grant visits.
-First, you must have completed the OwyheeStar Formal Application process and be approved.
-Secondly, you must work around our availability and schedule.
+We no longer offer visits and the reasons are multifaceted.

 For more information on our current status, please click here!

 12. Are both parents onsite?

 Yes, we own both the sire and the dam for each litter.
 On two previous occasions, we used a borrowed Stud that we returned to the owner.
 We do not foresee doing this again; however, it could happen.
 By the way, you might be interested to know that the grandparents are in some instances in residence.